green-fox-academy/szsed/orientation-example-exam/REAMDE.md

 Write an SQL query to select the name of the 5 youngest applicants from the Czech Republic.

-SELECT name FROM applicants ORDER BY age ASC LIMIT 5;
+SELECT name FROM applicants WHERE country = "Czech Republic" ORDER BY age ASC LIMIT 5;